pbelai/pbelai.github.io/public/2020-06-01-scraping-financial-statements-of-slovak-financial-entities/index.md

 </div>
 <div id="database-communication" class="section level1">
 <h1>Database communication</h1>
-<p>Next we need to prepare functions, which will save downloaded data to the database.
-We pretty much only need database connection function, which will be apending data into the database.
-Database connection is defined as global variable here as I have wanted to create something similar to singleton.
-I am not fully satisfied with this solution, as it misses encapsulation, so I will probably look how to approach this stuff in the future.</p>
+<p>Next, we need to prepare functions, which will save downloaded data to the database.
+We pretty much only need a database connection function, which will be appending data into the database.
+The database connection is defined as a global variable here as I have wanted to create something similar to a singleton pattern.
+I am not fully satisfied with this solution, as it misses encapsulation, so I will probably look at how to approach this stuff in the future.</p>
 <pre class="r"><code>DB_CONNECTION &lt;- NULL